 • Onion and Garlic: You’ll give the onions and garlic a quick coarse chop and then your food processor will do the rest.

-• Jalapeño: Most of the heat in a jalapeno is in the seeds and ribs.
+• Jalapeño: Most of the heat in a jalapeño is in the seeds and ribs.
 I recommend removing the seeds and ribs or the heat could overwhelm the other flavors in your salsa.
-I use half a jalapeño in this salsa recipe for medium spicy salsa.
+I use half a jalapeño in this salsa recipe for medium-spicy salsa.

 • Cumin: Ground cumin adds a subtle smoky flavor.

 • Cilantro: You can adjust the amount of fresh cilantro to your tastes.
-I believe cilantro is essential to a good salsa, but if you don’t enjoy the flavor, leave it out.

 • Lime Juice: Start with a small squeeze of fresh lime juice.
 You can always add more.